 In a similar vein to Mauritius, Seychelles has better indicators of health outcomes (such as life expectancy and child mortality rates) than many other small island states, primarily because of free access to healthcare provided by the state.
 Since the 2000s, the country has recorded zero maternal mortality; births attended by skilled health staff hovers between 99 and 100%, and the proportion of women receiving prenatal care has consistently been over 99%.
 The island nation achieved most of the health-related MDGs, and is on track to operationalise policy and budgetary allocations towards SDG 3 (Good Health and Well-Being).

-Yet, challenges crop up in health-related factors in the Seychelles.
+Yet, challenges crop up in the broader health landscape in the Seychelles.
 UNODC reports that Seychelles is among the countries and areas with the highest rates of injected drug use (more than 3.5 times the global average).
 Interviews held with the Gender Secretariat in Victoria confirmed these findings and revealed the gendered nature of substance abuse in the country: demand for illegal heroin and other substances originate primarily from unemployed youth and men in the country.

 GBV studies in Seychelles have uniquely featured both women and men: in partnership with Gender Links, the Government has determined that the most common form of violence against men is emotional violence (29%), followed by physical violence (12%), economic violence (9%), and sexual violence (3.3%).
-Violence against women stands at a staggering 58%, showing the prevalence of different types of GBV in the islands.
+Violence against women stands at a staggering 58%, showing the prevalence of different types and complex incidence of GBV in the islands.
 Although the linkage between GBV and environment is a nascent topic of research, the evidence of violence as a threat multiplier of risks (as well as exposure to them) is mounting.

 The WHO suggests that SDG 13 (Climate Action) and SDG 3 (Good Health and Well-Being) are closely related, with results gained in one sector positively impacting results in the other.
 Targeted health-related investment for continued results, thus, is important for the archipelago – with better CS, EWS and hydromet products assisting in disaster-related health outcomes.